Ernest Hogan

-Ernest Hogan (born Ernest Reuben Crowdus; 1865 – May 20, 1909) was the first African-American entertainer to produce and star in a Broadway show (The Oyster Man in 1907) and helped to popularize the musical genre of ragtime.
+Ernest Hogan (born Ernest Reuben Crowdus; 1865 – May 20, 1909) was the first Black American entertainer to produce and star in a Broadway show, The Oyster Man in 1907, (shows at the African Grove Theatre preceded it by generations) and helped to popularize the musical genre of ragtime.

-A native of Bowling Green, Kentucky, as a teenager Hogan worked in traveling minstrel shows as a dancer, musician, and comedian.
-In 1895 Hogan composed several popular songs, including "La Pas Ma La" and "All Coons Look Alike to Me".
-The success of the latter song created many derogatory imitations, known as "coon songs" because of their use of racist and stereotypical images of black people.
+A native of Bowling Green, Kentucky, Hogan worked in traveling minstrel shows as a dancer, musician, and comedian as a teenager.
+In 1895 Hogan composed several popular songs, including "La Pas Ma La" and "All Coons Look Alike to Me."
+The success of the latter song created many derogatory imitations, known as "coon songs," because of their use of racist and stereotypical images of black people.
+Hogan also wrote "The Phrenologist Coon" in 1901.

 Hogan was considered one of the most talented performers and comedians of his day.
-His contribution to the racist "coon song" craze haunted him—before his death he stated that he regretted using the racial slur in his song.

 Early years

 He was born Ernest Reuben Crowders in the Shake Rag District of Bowling Green, Kentucky, in 1865.
-Little to nothing is known about his childhood, but as a teenager, he traveled with a minstrel troupe called the Georgia Graduate, performing as a dancer, musician, and comedian.
-During this time he changed his name to Hogan because "Irish performers were in vogue."
-He would also claim that he took the name to honor a Judge Hogan of Bowling Green, for whom his mother had worked as a cook.
+Little to nothing is known about his childhood.
+However, as a teenager, he traveled with a minstrel troupe called the Georgia Graduate, performing as a dancer, musician, and comedian.
+He changed his name to Hogan because "Irish performers were in vogue."
+He would also claim that he took the name to honor Judge Hogan of Bowling Green, for whom his mother had worked as a cook.
 A few years after changing his name to Hogan, Ernest started finding success in solo acts in New York City.
-Hogan likely performed in blackface during this time, as he sometimes did later in his career.
+He likely performed in blackface as he sometimes did later in his career.

 Family life

 Ernest Hogan was believed to have been married twice.
 He was first wed to a youthful singer named Mattie Wilkes.
-She was a popular soprano who had been performing in vaudeville shows with him; they married around 1901 or 1902.
+She was a popular soprano performing in vaudeville shows with him; they married around 1901 or 1902.
 Hogan was later reportedly married to a woman named Louise, who helped him organize concerts in the early 1900s.
-The specific dates of these marriages are not known; Hogan did not have children with either of his wives.
+The specific dates of these marriages are unknown; Hogan did not have children with either of his wives.